Dravidian languages: Northern Dravidian pockets

-The Kurukh and Malto are pockets of Dravidian languages in central India, spoken by people who may have migrated from south India.
-They do have myths about external origins.
+The Kurukh and Malto are pockets of Dravidian languages in North Eastern India.
+They have myths about external origins.
 The Kurukh have traditionally claimed to be from the Deccan Peninsula, more specifically Karnataka.
 The same tradition has existed of the Brahui, who call themselves immigrants.
 Holding this same view of the Brahui are many scholars such as L. H. Horace Perera and M. Ratnasabapathy.

 The Brahui population of Pakistan's Balochistan province has been taken by some as the linguistic equivalent of a relict population, perhaps indicating that Dravidian languages were formerly much more widespread and were supplanted by the incoming Indo-Aryan languages.
-However, it has been argued that the absence of any Old Iranian (Avestan) loanwords in Brahui suggests that the Brahui migrated to Balochistan from central India less than 1,000 years ago.
-The main Iranian contributor to Brahui vocabulary, Balochi, is a western Iranian language like Kurdish, and arrived in the area from the west only around 1000 CE.
+However, Brahui lacks any Old Iranian loanwords, with most of its Iranian vocabulary coming from Balochi, a Western Iranian language that arrived in the area from the west only around 1000 CE.
 Sound changes shared with Kurukh and Malto also suggest that Brahui was originally spoken near them in central India.